Kandkide/enableundo/README.md

 # Class Tokyo derives from EnableUndoRedo with some additional properties (weather and hour).

+    from undoredo import EnableUndoRedo

+    # Class Tokyo derives from EnableUndoRedo with some additional properties (weather and hour).
     class Tokyo(EnableUndoRedo):
         def __init__(self) -> None:
             super().__init__()